https://edibotopic.com/blog/feed.xml

 It was a happy time for us despite everything that was going on.

 Shandon street is a unique place on the North side of Cork city.
-There is a mixture of traditional Irish shops and bars but also a lot of African-owned businesses, as well as a Mosque.
+There is a mixture of traditional Irish shops and bars but also many African-owned businesses, as well as a Mosque.

 With a garden, near a stadium